This is the multi-page printable view of this section. Click here to print...

 Since the interactive mode uses the serial port, it can also be operated programmatically.

 In production processes, there may be situations where you want to use interactive mode automatically.
-Here, we introduce an example of reading configuration values using Python.
+Here, we introduce an example of reading and writing configuration values using Python.

 Mechanism of Interactive Mode